Millésime BIO 2021 Organic Wine Fair

 Parc des Expositions de Montpellier

 PS: if you are ever in Montpellier, why not take time out to visit the statue honouring Dr Jules Émile Planchon.
 You’ll find it in the Square Planchon.
 He was one of the key figures in combating Phylloxera and was based at Montpellier University.
-It’s fair to say that without him, there would be no wine as we know it today!
+So it’s fair to say that there would be no wine without him as we know it today!